jordan-sussman/open-sesame/README.md

 all Radix features out of the box.
 On top of this, Open Sesame adds a few more to make it a truly powerful drawer component.

-I said powerful, right?
-The drawer is supercharged by the following props:
 - `origin` (required): Choose where the drawer opens from.
 The value can be
   - `top`
   - `right`